mhdbnbd/deccs_ddc/tasks_code.md

 ToDo:

 - fix ssh to luke disk error.
+- apply different clustering methods and consensus
-- Adapt the Autoencoder to include DDC functionalities.
+- Adapt the Autoencoder to include DDC functionalities: Integrating symbolic tags more tightly into the clustering process by using them as additional features or constraints.
 - Data preprocessing : AwA, APY .
 - Add DDC Modules and Functions: Cluster-level explanations, Pairwise loss integration.
 - Utility Functions for loading tags, evaluating results.